3scale/3scale-api-ruby/README.md

 ## Testing

-To run tests run `rake` or `rspec`.
+To run tests run `rake` or `rspec` in the context of the bundle using:
+`bundle exec rake` or `bundle exec rspec`

 There are two kinds of tests: unit (see [spec/api](spec/api)) and integration (see [spec/integration](spec/integration)).

+### Setting up Integration Testing
+The integration tests run against an instance of 3scale (using the API Manager).
-For running the integration tests you will need to have a real 3scale account, you can set the details of the account via environment variables.
+To run them you will need to have a 3scale account on that 3scale instance.
+You pass the account credentials to the Integration tests via environment variables, consisting of the `ENDPOINT` which is your Admin Console login URL, and `PROVIDER_KEY`.

+The value for `PROVIDER_KEY` can be either a true provider key, or an access token.

+You can find the provider key for your account in the Account Settings area (cog icon at top right of UI) of the Admin Console when you are logged-in to your 3scale account on the instance.
+We recommend use of an access token as it can be more easily revoked.
+Access tokens can be created in the Account Settings area, under the Personal > Tokens area.

-The easiest way to set everything up is it to have a `.env` file in the root of the project with the following environment variables (set your own values):
+Once you have those values, the easiest way to set everything up is it to have a `.env` file in the root of the project with the following environment variables (set your own values):

 ```
 ENDPOINT=https://your-domain-admin.3scale.net
 PROVIDER_KEY=abc123
-VERIFY_SSL=true (by default true)
+VERIFY_SSL=true # is 'true' by default
 ```

+**Note:** Any value already set in your environment (exported to all sessions or previously set in the terminal session you are running the tests from) will take precedence over the values loaded from the `.env` file.
+So if you have either `PROVIDER_KEY` or
+`ENDPOINT` set you should `unset` them before attempting to run the tests.

-**Note:** for the tests to pass the following requirements need to be met:
-- the field `billing_address` should be added to the Account model in **Settings > Fields Definitions**
+**Note:** for the tests to pass the field `billing_address` should be configured in your Account Settings in your 3scale account.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`,